 I believe in being 100% myself, whether that means I am loud and singing quirky camp songs or quiet and introspective.
 I am perfect and whole right now in this moment and growing into more.
 I have this mindset when I approach my craft.
 It is important to practice theatre with self-compassion and incredible drive.
 I strive to mesh the joy of play with self-discipline.

 I believe in the theatre community as a whole.
-We should lift one another up, celebrate victories, and mourn losses together.
+We must lift one another up, celebrate victories, and mourn losses together.